isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-07-post-from-britannia-to-the-nco-club.md

 #### **Party on Britannia**

 The British Empire may have been on the decline after World War II with its colonies, including Singapore, agitating for independence, but life for the British forces at the Britannia Club was one endless social whirl.
-Its activity and social calendar published in The Singapore Free Press was jam-packed with events like tombola nights, variety shows, drama and cabaret performances, ballroom and quickstep dance classes, billiards and beer drinking contests.
+Its activity and social calendar published in *The Singapore Free Press* was jam-packed with events like tombola nights, variety shows, drama and cabaret performances, ballroom and quickstep dance classes, billiards and beer drinking contests.

-One of the highlights announced soon after its opening was a “bathing beauty contest for Miss Britannia 1953” in which “servicewomen and servicemen wives … parade round the swimming pool in their smartest swimsuits”.[^8]The club’s annual Christmas and New Year’s Eve balls were naturally highlights of the calendar with tickets sold out weeks in advance.
+One of the highlights announced soon after its opening was a “bathing beauty contest for Miss Britannia 1953” in which “servicewomen and servicemen wives… parade round the swimming pool in their smartest swimsuits”.[^8] The club’s annual Christmas and New Year’s Eve balls were naturally highlights of the calendar with tickets sold out weeks in advance.

 Britannia Club holds a special place in the hearts of many former British servicemen and women.
 Carol Traynor, who served in the Women’s Royal Army Corps (WRAC) in Singapore from June 1966 to April 1967, together with her friend Jenny Nelson, recalls her time at the club: “We used to frequent the Britannia Club after our shifts at Tanglin Camp, taking along a wicker basket packed with food, suntan lotion and books together with a little battery-operated record player.
 How lovely those days were!
 We would sunbathe on the terrace above the pool with the blue sea in the distance and music blaring from our portable record player.
 Coming from blustery and cold England, we loved Singapore’s balmy tropical weather.
 It was like being on a permanent holiday.”[^9]